vijayhanand003/vijayhanand003/README.md

 - **Smart Agriculture IoT System**
   Developed a Java application for smart farming using IoT sensor data collection.

+- **Currently working in AGRO-ESP SONY PROJECT-EMBEDDED TEAM** Devoloping the data collection from the sensors in polyhouse and deploying it into the server.

 *Explore more in my repositories!*

 ---

 ### 📚 Certifications
+- **Cybersecurity Analyst Job Simulation** (IAM TATA-FORAGE)
 - **Machine Learning with Python** (IBM via Coursera)
 - **Introduction to AI** (Infosys Springboard)
 - **Introduction to Deep Learning** (Infosys Springboard)